-6. Priority Housing Needs Criteria (up to 10 points)
+The merits of the application in meeting the State's priority housing needs: Priority Housing Needs Criteria (up to 10 points)

-- a.
-HTF applications will be evaluated on how the priority housing needs as identified in the State of Nebraska 2020-2024 Consolidated Plan are addressed.
-That is, what objectives and under which priority need is the application addressing and fulfilling? - b.
 HTF applications will be consistent with the State's Housing Priority Need which is to respond to the needs of affordable, decent, safe, and appropriate housing as part of balanced economic development in Nebraska.
-The creation and preservation of residential units for extremely low-income persons are consistent with the Housing Priority Need and is consistent with a part of the Homeless Services Priority Need which is to ensure appropriate emergency shelter and/or transitional housing and services for people who are homeless or at imminent risk of becoming homeless. - i.
-The Housing Priority Need is a need for affordable, decent, safe, and appropriate housing.
-There are four objectives associated with the priority housing need, of which only three are applicable to HTF dollars.
-Applications will be reviewed to evaluate which of the three applicable objectives are addressed:
+The creation and preservation of residential units for extremely low-income persons are consistent with the Housing Priority Need and is consistent with a part of the Homeless Services Priority Need which is to ensure appropriate emergency shelter and/or transitional housing and services for people who are homeless or at imminent risk of becoming homeless.